TranPhucVinh/Cplusplus/Object-oriented programming/friend.md

 	obj.read_all_var(object);
 }
 ```
-# Friend function
+# friend function

-A friend function can be granted special access to private and protected members of a class.
+A **friend function** can be granted special access to private and protected members of a class.
 They can be global function or method of another class

 # Use a global function as a friend method to change public and private member of an object
 ```cpp